SORMAS-Foundation/SORMAS-Project/SECURITY.md

 Report security bugs by emailing at **security@sormas.org**.

 We will acknowledge your email and follow up with a response within 10 business days, or explain why a reply may take longer.
 The response will indicate the next steps in handling your report.
+After the initial reply to your report, the security team will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

 Report security bugs in third-party modules to the person or team maintaining the module.